DarkGengar/100DaysOfMLCode/README.md

 **Today's Progress:** I have wrote a Convolutional Neural Network in Pytorch.

 **Thoughts:** Implementing Neural Networks in Pytorch is very nice.
-The current accuracy of my network is around 94 %.
+The current accuracy of my network is around 94 % on MNIST dataset.